Hirwacardinalloic/Hello-Microverse/README.md

 1. Installation of linter
 2. Webhint and Stylelint
 3. Create Branch
-4. And make a Push
+4. And make a Push to the Github
 ## Authors
 ** Hirwa Cardinal Loic **
 - GitHub:[https://github.com/Hirwacardinalloic]